rhirwa/rhirwa/README.md

 #### Hi, I am Remy 👋
-Check out what I've been working on.
+Check out what I've been working on 😃